jhibbeard89/aunties/README.md

 Aunties was a project produced by a group during their Le Wagon bootcamp programme.

 ## Versions
+The following should be within the GEM file
 ```ruby
   # Ruby Version
   ruby '2.7.3'